 How we'll support you

 Our local offer tells you the support we offer our care leavers.
-It sets out what care experienced young people in Barnsley can expect of us.
-Also advice about the help and support that we, and our partners, will provide to you as a care leaver.
+It sets out the legal statutory duties that Barnsley's care leavers can expect from us.
+It also gives advice about the extra help and support that we, and our partners, will provide to you as a care leaver.

 Our local offer has been developed by speaking to care experienced young people in Barnsley.
 We review it each year and measure it's success against what people tell us about their direct experience of services.